Tarmean/tarmean.github.io/branch_and_bound.md

     newtype BnB c o s m a = BnB { unBnB :: Both (BoundM c o s m) (LowerBound o) a }
       deriving (Functor, Alternative)

 Before we run a Monadic bind, we pre-pay the minimum cost for the left hand side.

+    instance (Monad m, Cost c o s) => Monad (BnB c o s m) where return = pure
+        l >>= r = let (cost, l') = collectCost l in reduceSlack cost *> BnB (unBnB l' >>= unBnB . r)

 When we reach a `withMinCost` annotation, which gives a heuristic cost for the containing block, we emit this minimum cost so it will be payed in advance.
 But before entering the block we refund this cost so it can be paid for real this time.
-During execution we might find that the cost is higher than expected, which either prunes the branch or at least reduces the slack for following steps.
+During execution we might find that the cost is higher than expected, which either prunes the branch or at least further reduces the slack for following steps.

-    instance (Monad m, Cost c o s) => Monad (BnB c o s m) where return = pure
-        l >>= r = let (cost, l') = collectCost l in dropSlack cost *> BnB (unBnB l' >>= unBnB . r)

     withMinCost :: Cost c o s => o -> BnB c o s m a -> BnB c o s m a withMinCost o m = liftRight (LowerBound o) *> (liftLeft (increaseSlack o) >> m)